chapeaux/cpx-components/components/cpx-keycloak/README.md

 ## Keycloak Component Purpose

 - Interface with Keycloak
+- Create an HTML-based interface for Keycloak's [JS Adapter](https://www.keycloak.org/docs/latest/securing_apps/#_javascript_adapter)
-- Provide centralized mechanism for auth
+- Provide centralized mechanism for auth that can be distributed and used by a variety of teams

 ## Events